riotsecurity/RepCheck/README.md

   carried out.
 No new ones are performed!
 - The results of AlienVault OTX only show whether there are already pulses
   for the object to be examined.
 No verdict is queried.
+- AbuseIPDB can only be used for checking IP addresses.

 ## Requirements
 - python3